sustaz/Noise-Transfer-with-Fourier-Transform/README.md

 --output_counter, an int defining the number of desired outputs --treshold, a float defining the treshold for noise filtering (this has to be set depending on the input) --alpha, that float that define the weight of the noise with respect to the good signal

+The Framework is optimized for Google Cloud Platform enviroment, but it can still be transfered on another Python enviroment.